theRealDadsdy/Desmos-Userscript/Desmos Programming Language/README.md

 Instructions are each a value
 The data pointer and instruction counter are single values that point respectively to which data value is used and which instruction is next run, and each start at 1
 For each instruction, when run, if instruction is
-= 1: Set Command blank
+= 1: clear (Set Command blank)
-= 2: Push data (append to Command the current value of Data at the data pointer as ASCII values of its digits)
+= 2: push data (append to Command the current value of Data at the data pointer as ASCII values of its digits)
-= 3: Pop data (set the current value of Data at the data pointer to the output of the evaluated Command)
+= 3: pop data (set the current value of Data at the data pointer to the output of the evaluated Command)
-= 4: Push counter (append to Command the current value of the instruction counter as ASCII values of its digits)
+= 4: push counter (append to Command the current value of the instruction counter as ASCII values of its digits)
-= 5: Pop counter (set the current value of the instruction counter to the output of the evaluated Command)
+= 5: pop counter (set the current value of the instruction counter to the output of the evaluated Command)
-= 6: Push pointer (append to Command the current value of the data pointer as ASCII values of its digits)
+= 6: push pointer (append to Command the current value of the data pointer as ASCII values of its digits)
-= 7: Pop pointer (set the current value of the data pointer to the output of the evaluated Command)
+= 7: pop pointer (set the current value of the data pointer to the output of the evaluated Command)
-= 8: Output (add the current command output to the displayed output list)
+= 8: output (add the current command output to the displayed output list)
-= 9: Input (pause until an input is given, and append to Command it's digit's ASCII values)
+= 9: input (pause until an input is given, and append to Command it's digit's ASCII values)
 \> 30: Append instruction to Command
 ## More info about Command
 Command is translated into ascii characters and interpreted as a LaTeX math expression. (it is recomended, however to use ( instead of \right(, and same for ), [, ], {, and }.)